mm-camelcase/featureflags-awsappconfig/README.md

 alarms for each environment.
 The system monitors alarms during a configuration deployment.
 If an alarm is triggered, the system rolls back the configuration.
   - **Configuration profile** - a set of configurations or feature flags.
 There are 2 types…
     - _**Feature Flags**_ - A predefined format for defining feature flags.
-Configs are store in AppConfig storage.
+Configs are stored in AppConfig storage.
 Validated against a predefined schema.
     - _**Freeform**_ - Create configurations in YAML, JSON or text.
 Can be stored in S3, Systems Manager or Parameter Store.
 Validator need to be configured manually.
 - For this [example](infra/appconfig.tf) we defined the following resources: